KokJianYu/Snake_ML/Genetic/README.md

 Performance of pretrained models can be viewed by running `plotGenerationToScoreGraph.py`.

 By default, the Snake game GUI will not be shown.
-The boolean `SHOW_GUI` in both of this file can be changed to `True` to display GUI.
+The boolean `SHOW_GUI` in both of the files can be changed to `True` to display GUI.

 ## Results
 I have trained the AI for 40 generations, with the average score of 10 games for each generation of AI compiled in the following graph.